Photography Life

 Analysis

-The speed of a pair of OWC 128GB Atlas Pro CFexpress Type B and ProGrade Digital 128GB CFexpress 2.0 Type B Gold cards (around 3.7 FPS) was far behind the XQD cards and even all SDXC UHS-II cards.
+Namely, the OWC 128GB Atlas Pro CFexpress Type B and ProGrade Digital 128GB CFexpress 2.0 Type B Gold cards were far behind the XQD cards and even all SDXC UHS-II cards (clocking in at around 3.7 FPS).
 For a similar price, you can buy, for example, the more than four times faster Delkin Devices 128GB POWER CFexpress Type B. And believe me, you can really feel the speed difference.
-The SanDisk 128GB Extreme PRO CFexpress Type B card was also far behind expectations with a speed of 7.8 FPS.
+The SanDisk 128GB Extreme PRO CFexpress Type B card was also far behind expectations – though still better than those other two – with a speed of 7.8 FPS.

-I was also surprised by the inconsistency of card speeds within a single model series.
-While the aforementioned Delkin Devices 128GB POWER CFexpress Type B (previous generation) was one of the absolute top performers, its 256GB sibling was a complete flop in the test.
+I was surprised by the inconsistency of card speeds within a single model series.
+For example, while the Delkin Devices 128GB POWER CFexpress Type B (previous generation) was one of the absolute top performers, its 256GB sibling was a complete flop in the test.
 This particular card also failed me for good when I was shooting in Ecuador.
 So, as in life, I recommend not putting all your eggs in one basket.

 A very interesting result was achieved by potentially the fastest card in the test, the ProGrade Digital 512GB CFexpress 4.0 Type B Gold.
 It is the only one in the test that already runs on the new CFexpress 4.0 standard.
 Unfortunately, none of the cameras on the market today can take advantage of the blazing speeds it promises because they lack CFexpress 4.0 support.
 Its result of 13.9 FPS on the Nikon Z9 is actually below average among similar cards (ranking 10th place among the cards tested here).
 However, the price/performance ratio is very good, and with a compatible reader, you get a future-proof card that allows you to enjoy fast transfer speeds today.

 The XQD cards hovered around 6.4 FPS.
-However, I would not recommend buying them today due to the unfavorable price/performance ratio.
+I would not recommend buying them today due to the unfavorable price/performance ratio.
 The only reason to buy them is if you have a camera that does not support CFExpress Type B cards, such as the Nikon D4.
-The UHS-II SD cards were about 4.2 FPS, while the UHS-I card I tested achieved a mere 1.9 FPS.
+Meanwhile, the UHS-II SD cards were about 4.2 FPS, while the UHS-I cards I tested achieved a mere 2 FPS or less.
 However, UHS-I cards can be purchased very cheaply, so if speed is not a priority, this may be the way to go.

 As the range of cards used in Nikon cameras has expanded with the Zf to include microSD, I’ll be expanding our test to include them soon.
 Let me know what cards you would like me to test next!